 Coating Manufacturer's Qualifications:

-Specializes in the manufacture of coatings with a minimum of 10 years of successful experience in the application of the specified Product.
+The Contractor shall ensure that the coating manufacturer specializes in the manufacture of coatings with a minimum of 10 years of successful experience in the application of the specified Product.

 Capable of demonstrating successful performance on comparable projects.